MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

 In this exercise, you'll use both of these APIs to implement a speaking clock application.

 **Note**: This exercise requires that you are using a computer with speakers/headphones.
 For the best experience, a microphone is also required.
+Some hosted virtual environments may be able to capture audio from your local microphone, but if this doesn't work (or you don't have a microphone at all), you can use a provided audio file for speech input.
+Follow the instructions carefully, as you'll need to choose different options depending on whether you are using a microphone or the audio file.

 ## Clone the repository for this course